-We have numerous Farmers’ Markets around Baja Arizona.
+We have numerous Farmers’ Markets in Tucson and Baja Arizona.
 Here you will find a lot more than just farm-fresh fruits & vegetables.

 The list of goodies ranges widely from market to market, but I know you can find free-range, grass-fed Angus beef (Walking J Farm, San Rafael Valley Beef, tons of local spices (Arizona Rub), organic French breads & pastries (Frogs), exceptional prepared foods (Anna’s Kitchen), & the best tamales anywhere (Tucson Tamale Company).

 You’ll also find a variety of local elixirs, oils, soaps, & lotions.
 And then there’s the delicious jams, jellies, syrups, sauces, including prickly pear and mesquite products (We B’ Jamin Farm).
 And let’s not forget the specialty desserts (Sweetie Pies).

 Downtown Tucson: Maynard’s

 400 E. Toole Avenue west of 4th Avenue.